-- Select the information you want to base your list on.
+- Select the information you want to base your segment on.
 You can choose a basic option like URL, advanced options like referrer URL, parameters sent through the event snippets, or attributes from the Google Merchant Center (dynamic remarketing only).

 - Select an option, such as "contains," "equals," or "starts with" from the second drop-down menu.
 Type in the value.
-Values can be words, a number, or a date, depending on the type of list you're creating.
+Values can be words, a number, or a date, depending on the type of segment you're creating.